 Ms. Sophia Smith

 Sophia L. Smith has been a part of our nurturing community for the last four years as our English teacher.
 She is from Nassau, Bahamas and she holds a Bachelor’s of Education degree in Secondary Education English and Literature from The College of the Bahamas.
-She is returning for her fourth year as our English teacher.
-Ms. Smith's passion is indeed in the classroom where she is able to connect, relate, encourage and train her students.
-She is enthused to have a hands-on approach to cultivating the future leaders of The Bahamas.
+She enjoys cultivating the future leaders of The Bahamas through a hands-on approach to Language Arts.
 She is very passionate about literacy and pushes students to become avid readers.
 She is currently pursuing her Master's in Literacy Instruction from The University of the West Indies Open Campus.
 She resides with her husband, daughter, and sister in Deep Creek.

 Ms. Jennie Parks

-Jennie Parks, originally from Fort Worth, Texas, is starting her fifth year teaching in the Bahamas and her twelfth year of teaching overall.
+Jennie Parks, originally from Fort Worth, Texas, is starting her sixth year teaching in the Bahamas and her thirteenth year of teaching overall.
 She is thrilled to be starting another year with the DCMS team.
 Ms. Parks received her Bachelor of Science in education from LeTourneau University, a small Christian university in east Texas.
 Having passion for students achieving their best and becoming problem solvers gives Ms. Parks a strong dedication to each student in her classroom.
 During her down time, she is reading, crocheting, snorkeling, or singing!